microsoft/dstoolkit-kg-search/README.md

 The code template provided by this solution acceleration is applicable to both search refinement and search expansion scenarios.

-## An Example KG-Enabled Search Scenario
+## An Example KG-Powered Search Scenario

 To demonstrate the use of the solution accelerator this repo provides an example of using knowledge graph for search expansion in the context of medical document retrieval.